dunhamsteve/ios/README.md

 The `file` field is an encrypted with AES128-CBC.
 The key is the first 16 bytes of `sha1(password||salt)`, the initialization vector is the sequence of bytes `0, 1, 2, ...
 15`.

 The decrypted data is a binary plist, specifically a key-valued archive of a `MBFile` object.
 This object has a `ProtectionClass` field that gives the files protection class (used for choosing an appropriate key from the keybag) and an `EncryptionKey` field containing an `NSMutableData` with the same format as the encryption key in the MBDB file.
 (A little endian uint32 containing the protection class, followed by the file's key AES-WRAPed by the key for that protection class.)

+## iOS 10.1

+The properties table described above is now empty, and the "file" column is a bare plist.
+To keep the code simple, I no longer support the iOS 10 backup format.